bonitasoft/bonita-doc/md/bpm-api.md

 * **Success Response**
   The response includes the "url" to use to download the content.
 Call the documentDownload servlet with this URL:
   `/portal/documentDownload?fileName=doc.jpg&contentStorageId=4`.
+  _Note_: that since Bonita 7.10, document url fileName is now URL encoded.
+  It will avoid errors when a document to be downloaded contains special characters in its name.
+  In the previous versions, you needed to do a workaround client-side using the javascript native function "encodeURI" to generate document download url.
+You can now remove this workaround.

   * **Code**: 200
   * **Payload**:
     ```json